CTOpenData/open-data-handbook/data-resources/data_stories.md

 * Charts, tables, or maps that highlight data hosted on the Open Data Portal.
 * Text that describes the trends that you want to highlight in your data.
 * Links to the relevant datasets on the Open Data Portal.

-Additional style details are provided in the style guide below this sample template.

 Tyler Tech has a support article on working with data stories that cover the mechanics of working with data stories: [Creating a Story](https://support.socrata.com/hc/en-us/articles/218691088-Creating-a-Story){:target="_blank"}.